Whatsapp Icon

 Additionally, antioxidants such as Vitamin C, Vitamin E, and selenium are mentioned for their potential to reduce oxidative stress, which is linked to numerous health issues.

-Its essential to understand that these supplements should not replace any conventional treatment but rather could be used in adjunct for overall health support.
+It's essential to understand that these supplements should not replace any conventional treatment but rather could be used as adjuncts for overall health support.
 Any supplement regimen should be thoroughly discussed with your healthcare team to ensure safety, especially considering the delicate nature of pituitary tumor treatment and management.

 Recommended Activities for Pituitary Tumor Patients